 For an on-leash walk before or after, consider walking with your dog along the footpath that runs behind Queenscliff Beach and Manly Beach, down as far south as the Fairy Bower and Shelly Beach.
 It’s a wonderful beachside walk, but just be aware that pups aren’t permitted onto the sand of any of these beaches.
 There’s also plenty of cafes with dog-friendly outdoor seating along the way.

-Note that dogs are not permitted on the beach at Clontarf Reserve, back at the start of Sandy Bay Road.
-Dogs are however permitted to walk on leash through the reserve, where most of the parking is located, albeit at an expensive rate.
-(A few unticketed parks are available right next to Sandy Bay, but they’re quickly snapped up.)
-At the marina, The Sandy Bear welcomes dogs at their outdoor seating.
+Note that dogs are not permitted on the sand at Clontarf Reserve, back at the start of Sandy Bay Road, where most of the parking is located, albeit at an expensive rate.
+A few un-ticketed parks are also available right next to Sandy Bay, but they’re quickly snapped up.
+At the marina, The Sandy Bar welcomes dogs at their outdoor seating.

 Read more about visiting Clontarf Dog Beach